cncf/devstats.archive/INSTALL_FREEBSD.md

-# devstats installation on Ubuntu
+# DevStats installation on FreeBSD

 Prerequisites:
 - FreeBSD (tested on FreeBSD 11.1 amd64)